SFDC-Assets/LWC-EmployeeExperience-Tableau-1/README.md

 1. Import Tableau JS file
 2. renderedCallback() and initViz()
   →  define which Tableau dashboard to render

+    Dashboard URL here is from a Tableau Online instance, remember to replace it with ones from [Tableau Public](https://public.tableau.com/profile/fshih#!/vizhome/EmployeeExperience/eeInsights)

 3. listenToMarkSelection()
   → listens to user interaction with Tableau
 4. onMarkSelection()